TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-reservationmanagement-requestinvoices.md

 **To download your invoice**

 * Find out who's the account admin.
 If you're not sure who the account administrator is for a subscription, use the following steps to find out.

 	* Visit the [Subscriptions page in Azure portal](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade).
 	* Select the subscription you want to check, and then look under Settings.
 	* Select Properties.
 The account administrator of the subscription is displayed in the Account Admin box.

-* TThe account admin can download a PDF invoice or CSV file of daily usage details.
+* The account admin can download a PDF invoice or CSV file of daily usage details.
 They can also configure additional recipients to receive copies of the PDF invoice over email.. <br>
 [Download or view your billing invoice](https://docs.microsoft.com/azure/billing/billing-download-azure-invoice-daily-usage-date#download-invoice-from-azure-portal-pdf)

 **Why don't I see an invoice for the last billing period?** <br>